 - At least ten years passed since the date the certificate of discharge was issued if the crime is a class B felony.
 RCW 9.94A.640(2)(e).

 - At least five years passed since the date the certificate of discharge was issued if the crime is a class C felony.
 RCW 9.94A.640(2)(f).

 - The offense cannot be a felony DUI or felony actual physical control while under the influence.
 RCW 9.94A.640(2)(g).

-If you believe you have satisfied the requirements above and are eligible to vacate your prior felony conviction please contact Platt & Buescher Attorneys at Law at (206) 569-8630 (360) 678-6777 to talk about vacating your felony conviction with a lawyer serving Bellingham, Whatcom County, Mount Vernon, Burlington, Skagit County, Oak Harbor, NAS Whidbey, Coupeville, Island County, Whidbey Island, Camano Island, King County, Seattle, and Western Washington.
+If you believe you have satisfied the requirements above and are eligible to vacate your prior felony conviction please contact Platt, Thompson and Buescher at 360-474-3994 or contact us online to talk about vacating your felony conviction with a lawyer serving Bellingham, Whatcom County, Mount Vernon, Burlington, Skagit County, Oak Harbor, NAS Whidbey, Coupeville, Island County, Whidbey Island, Camano Island, King County, Seattle, and Western Washington.